tobac-project/tobac-roadmap/tobac-roadmap-main.md

 The `tobac` workflow starts with a set of gridded data that might be input from various sources.
 The input fields should be either loaded by `xarray` functionality or should be converted into `xarray.Dataset` after input.

-**for feature detection**
+**For Feature Detection**
 An `xarray.DataArray` should be supplied to the feature detection modules.
 This `DataArray` should hold information on time and geo-spatial reference.

 Currently, the user is responsible to combine multi-variate fields (e.g. from several satellite channels) into one resulting field for which thresholding and feature detection is done.

 *Caveat*: Feature detection schemes of `tobac_v1` use `iris.Cube`s in their internal data handling.
 Conversion to from `xarray.DaraArray`s to  `iris.Cube`s is done internally, but fails if input data specifications do not fit with the `iris` requirements.
-This is too strick and these contrains need to be relaxed.
+This is too strict and these contrains need to be relaxed.

 ### Object and Trajectory Data

-**detected and tracked features**
+**Detected and Tracked Features**
 Feature detections and tracking output data in a tabular form.
-These data should be stored in `xarray.Dataset`s.
+These data should be stored in `xarray.Dataset`.
 A consecutive numbering of features might be sufficient for a unique identification of each feature.
 Information on timing, location, magnitude, and association to tracks can be used for grouping of features and dedicated analysis.

 *Split-and-Merge Morphology*: A new hierarchical data format, which captures non-linear relationships between sets of daughter and mother cells, needs to be tested for handling merging and splitting of tracked objects.
 A cf-compliant data structre would be a major advantage for tobac.
 It remains open how to best use cf-tree metadata  (Eric Bruning)